 Thus to employ the authority of a capability, the program must designate that capability as it employs its authority.

-autonomous hardware feature that controls a sequence of “channel commands” which direct blocks of data to move between a computer’s memory and IO devices.
+autonomous hardware that obeys a sequence of “channel commands” to move blocks of data between a computer’s memory and IO devices.

 The channel interprets the commands, signals the IO device and moves the data.

 Channels (at least by that name) perhaps arose first on the IBM 709 in 1958 and continue today by that name in the IBM 390 as well as other big iron.

 A channel includes the function of modern DMA.

 - When an object A holds and invokes a capability to object B we say that A is a client of B.